 Whatever stage your claim is at, it helps to have an understanding of what’s going on.
 If you know how long the claim should take and what to expect from your solicitor, for example, you won’t get unduly stressed about the claim and can concentrate on recovering from your injuries.
 At Direct2Compensation we like to keep things simple, hassle free and understandable.
 Here we list the basic process that you will go through once you ask us for help.

 - You contact us or use the make a claim form on our website.
 We will take your details so that we can contact you when the need arises and understand what happened to you.
-Depending on the information we have at this stage, we will either contact you for more specific details, or if we feel that we have sufficient information, hand your details to a solicitor suitably specialised and experienced to best assist you with your claim.
+Depending on the information we have at this stage, we will either contact you for more specific details, or if we feel that we have sufficient information, hand your details to one of the suitably specialised and experienced partner Solicitor firms who pursue claims for our clients to best assist you with your claim.

-- The specialist personal injury solicitor that we pass your details to will contact you directly.
-They will spend a short while on the phone with you in order to fully discuss the details of your accident.
+- The specialist personal injury solicitor firm that we pass your details to will contact you directly, but only after we have advised you as to the details of the firm that we feel is best placed to represent your best interests.
+The specialist Solicitor firm will then spend a short while on the phone with you in order to fully discuss the details of your accident.
 They will ask specific questions that will help them to form a basic view as to the strength of your claim.
-Should they feel that your claim is insufficiently strong, they will return it to us and we will then seek a second opinion for you.
+Should they feel that your claim is insufficiently strong, the Solicitor will advise you and us accordingly.
+We will then liaise with you with regards to seeing a second opinion from another of our specialist Solicitor partners for you.
 If the solicitor believes your claim for personal injury compensation has a reasonable prospect of succeeding, they will advise you of this and invite you to formally instruct them to act for you on a no win no fee basis.

 - In order to formally instruct your solicitor, you will need to sign some important legal documentation.
 The agreement which confirms that the claim will be run on a compliant no win no fee basis is officially known as a conditional fee agreement or CFA.
-This document confirms that you will not be liable for any costs should your claim fail for any reason other than fraud and that should you win, you will contribute a maximum of 25% of any settlement awarded to you towards your legal costs.
+This document confirms that you will not be liable for any costs should your claim fail for any reason other than fraud and that should you win, you will contribute a maximum of 25% of any settlement awarded to you towards your legal costs along with having to cover the cost of an ATE premium if one is needed (this is only payable if you succeed with your claim and would be deducted along with the 25% prior to your receipt of the balance).
 This paperwork also contains forms of authority to enable your solicitor to obtain your medical records in support of your claim and to access other evidence such as accident book records.
 These documents will be sent to you in the post, but remember you can request that the solicitor instructs an agent to visit you and fully explain the documents and conduct a signing process with you.

 - Your solicitor will obtain your medical records in relation to the injuries that you are claiming for and any relevant history of similar health problems.
 Copies of the same will also be available for the 3rd party to view.
 You may be asked for further information by your solicitor once they have perused your records.